IMPACT 19 International Theatre Festival

-IMPACT 19 Launch Party features introductions from MT Space Artistic Director Pam Patel and IMPACT Artistic Director Majdi Bou-Matar.
+IMPACT 19 Launch features introductions from MT Space Artistic Director Pam Patel and IMPACT Artistic Director Majdi Bou-Matar.
 Neruda Arts Artistic Director Isabel Cisterna will announce a new collaboration between Neruda Arts and MT Space.
-Attendees are invited to connect one-on-one with Pam, Majdi, Isabel, and other titans of the local arts scene after the event.
+Attendees are invited to connect one-on-one with Pam, Majdi, Isabel, and other friends of the local arts scene after the event.

 This is the Point